TapasKumarDutta1/anomaly-detection/README.md

 Clone the repository and unzip all files in the same directory

 Task 1: Segmentation of templates from images
-Steps:

   1. Create directory segmented to store segmented templates within the images
   2. Extract one template from any image manually and use matchTemplates of Task1.py to extract most similar templates extracted samples: https://drive.google.com/drive/folders/13u3WkebVPQaxyiZAzPoTmUjDkSu9Lk1e?usp=sharing

 Task 2: Anomaly Detection within images(without GAN augmentation)
-Steps:

   1. Install pytorch_lightning==1.9.4
-  2. Run Task2.py and specify the path to Ok images in dataset_path and path to store logs in project_path
+  2. Run Task2.py and specify the path to Ok images in dataset_path and path to store logs in project_path Samples with anomaly map:

 Task 2: Anomaly Detection within images(with GAN augmentation)

-Steps:
-  1.
+  1. Augment Ok images using HistAuGAN combine the GAN augmented images with Ok images for training ** Use weight 0.1 for GAN images during training.
+Samples:
-  1. Install pytorch_lightning==1.9.4
+  3. Install pytorch_lightning==1.9.4
-  2. Run Task2.py and specify the path to Ok images in dataset_path and path to store logs in project_path
+  4. Run Task2.py and specify the path to Ok images in dataset_path and path to store logs in project_path Samples with anomaly map:

 ## Things i tried that did not work